mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/about.md

  See [Research](/research/) for a more detailed description of my research.

- I am also a co-organizer for [WLMA](https://wlma.ucsc.edu/) (with [Maya Wax Cavallaro](https://waxcavallaro.sites.ucsc.edu/)), which is a reading group dedicated to linguistic fieldwork in Mesoamerica.
+ I am also a co-organizer for [WLMA](https://wlma.ucsc.edu/) (with [Maya Wax Cavallaro](https://waxcavallaro.sites.ucsc.edu/)), which is a reading group dedicated to to discussing topics of shared interest relating to indigenous and understudied languages, with a special emphasis on the languages of Mesoamerica.